SichangHe/igem-2022-dku-backup/src/education.md

 ![Club expo figure 1](https://static.igem.wiki/teams/4161/wiki/club-expo1.jpg)

 We participated in the 2022 DKU club expo both online and on-site.
-In the online expo, we introduced IGEM club to international students.
+In the online expo, we introduced iGEM club to international students.
 Our club aims to share frontier knowledge and technologies of synthetic biology.
 Club activities are conducted through student presentations and speeches given by guest speakers.